-Prior to the start of the semester 100% 1-14 calendar days 80% After 14 calendar days No refund
+Prior to the start of the semester100%1-14 calendar days80%After 14 calendar daysNo re er 100% 80% No refund

 Board Fee Refunds

 Board fees are refundable on the same schedule as residence halls.

 The college will credit to the student account any tuition amount due as indicated above, and will pay any balance due to the student from unliquidated tuition deposits within 45 days of the date the college determined the withdrawal.
 New, unused equipment may be returned to the college's Central Issuing Department within 20 days of withdrawal for credit to the student account.
 Uniforms that have been embroidered with the student's name may not be returned.